EtchedPixels/EmulatorKit/README.md

 devices, as this makes the CF much more reliable and you can run far faster.

 There are also designs for a lot of other systems that are not emulated.

+## Rhyophire

+A Z180 based machine with high resolution graphics.
+The graphics side is not currently emulated.
+Runs ROMWBW.

 ## SBC2G